 - Maximise your chance of picking up points

 Although not strictly related to revision, it’s always worth remembering that neither paper in the MSRA exam is negatively marked, so it’s worth attempting to answer all questions as it may just get you an extra few marks on the exam.

-Visit our website for more support on preparing for the MSRA, including our practice questions blog for guidance on the structure of the exam and how to prepare, as well as example MSRA practice questions, and our question bank blog for advice on MSRA question banks, how to pass the exam and how many practice questions will help you to prepare for the MSRA.
+Visit the MSRA section of our website for more support on preparing for the MSRA, including our practice questions blog for guidance on the structure of the exam and how to prepare, as well as example MSRA practice questions, and our question bank blog for advice on MSRA question banks, how to pass the exam and how many practice questions will help you to prepare for the MSRA.

 Our mobile app allows you to access your interview and exam question banks wherever you are.